kdjordan/warbler/README.md

 * WTForms

 ## Setup
+In order to run this application you must have a local instance of PostgreSQL running.
+To learn how to install PostgreSQL and run it locally you can visit : [PostgreSQL](https://www.postgresql.org/)

-To run this application run the following commands :
+To use this application locally, run the following commands :

 ```
 $ git clone https://github.com/kdjordan/warbler
-$ cd into directory
+$ cd into warbler
 $ python3 -m venv venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt